Sheep-Literature/Recommendation-System-By-Matrix-Factorization/README.md

 dataset : https://www.kaggle.com/datasets/tamber/steam-video-games

-For the Function part, I used the code that the professor used.
+For the Function part, I modified the code that the professor used.